-You have probably heard of the Family Medical Leave Act (FMLA) and used it to cover your time off during treatment.
-Under FMLA, an employee may take up to 12 weeks of unpaid leave per 12-month time period.
+You may have used the Family Medical Leave Act (FMLA) to cover your time away from work during treatment.
+Under the FMLA, an employee may take up to 12 weeks of unpaid leave per 12-month time period.
 To be eligible for FMLA benefits, an employee must work for an employer that has at least 50 employees within 75 miles.
 In addition, the employee must have worked for the employer for a total of 12 months and at least 1,250 hours over the previous 12 months.

-FMLA does not have to be taken as 12 weeks in a row; it can be used intermittently, applying after you've returned to the workplace.
-For example, some people use FMLA to go back to work part time while they are regaining strength and transitioning back to their responsibilities.
-Some employers will require that their employees use available sick or vacation time for part or all of the 12 weeks, so check with your human resources department for information on your workplace's policies.
+Family medical leave does not have to be taken as 12 weeks in a row.
+It can be used intermittently and be used after you've returned to the workplace.
+For example, some people use the FMLA to go back to work part time while they are regaining strength and transitioning back to their responsibilities.
+Some employers will require that their employees use available sick or vacation time for part or all of the 12 weeks, so check with your human resources department for information about your workplace’s policies.

-- Employers are required to continue your group health insurance coverage while you are on FMLA on the same terms as if you were still working.
+- Employers are required to continue your group health insurance coverage while you are on family medical leave on the same terms as if you were still working.

 - You are entitled to return to your original job or to an equivalent job with equivalent pay and benefits.

-Work with your human resources department on how best to communicate the information you are comfortable sharing.
-You can write a letter, send an e-mail, or make an announcement at a staff meeting and offer to answer questions.
-Consider your work culture, your own personal style, and your need for privacy versus your need for accommodations and support.
+It is important to decide what you want to tell people in advance and how you plan to do it.
+You may want to have private conversations with a few close coworkers.
+Or you may find it easier to send an e-mail or make an announcement at a staff meeting.
+Consider your work culture, what feels right to you, and your need for privacy versus your need for accommodations and support.
 You can also ask your manager, a close coworker, or a human resources professional to help you decide if, when, and how to tell others about your cancer.

-If you decide to let your coworkers know about your cancer and treatment, keep it simple; tell people what happened and what the plan is for your return and job coverage.
-For example, you might consider saying, “I've completed treatment for cancer.
-I'm currently doing well and glad to be back at work.
-I will be here 20 hours per week for the next four weeks and will return full time after that.
-In the meantime, Joe Smith will be covering Projects A and B.” Learn more about sharing your story.
+When talking to coworkers, it helps to keep your explanation simple and let people know how your return to work will affect them.
+For example, you might consider saying: “I’ve completed treatment for cancer, and I’m currently doing well.
+It’s good to be back at work.
+Just so you know, I will be here 20 hours per week for the next four weeks, and I will return full time after that.
+In the meantime, Joe Smith will be covering Projects A and B.”

-Consider the following adjustments to make your transition smoother once you've returned to your workplace:
+Consider using the following strategies to make the transition smoother once you've returned to the workplace: